-- a) Hershel must be faithful in his/her religious duties and respect the convictions of other in matters of religion and customs. - b) Hershel must be loyal to his/her country and refrain from doing anything which might lower its honor and prestige. - c) He/She shall be truthful and honest in his/her dealings with all people. - d) He/She must respect the elders and be polite to all specially to the women, the children, the old people, the weak and the helpless. - e) He / She must respect his / her teachers and others in authority in the University / College. - f) He / She must keep his / her mind clean and be clean in speech, sports and habits. - g) He / She shall help his / her fellow beings especially those in distress.

-- h) He / She must devote himself / herself faithfully to his / her studies and obey and follow the rules, instructions, and guide lines issued by the University authorities from time to time. - i) He / She must observe thrift and protect property.
+- (a) He / She must be faithful to his/her religious duties and respect the convictions of others in matters of religion and customs. - (b) Ile / She must be loyal to his/her country and refrain from doing anything which might lower its honor and prestige. - (c) He / She shall be truthful and honest in his/her dealings with all people. - (d) He / She must respect the elders and be polite to all specially to the women, the children, the old people, the weak and the helpless. - (e) He / She must respect his/her teachers and others in authority in the University. - (f) He / She must keep his/her mind clean and be clean in speech, sports and habits. - (g) He / She shall help his/her fellow beings especially those in distress. - (h) He / She must devote himself/herself faithfully to his/her studies and obey and follow the rules, instructions, guidelines issued by the University authorities from Lime to time. - (i) He / She must observe thrift and protect property.

-11.5 No Student Shall:
+5 No Student Shall: